HimmelsbachJannik/Practice_Examples/README.md

 ### isPrime: checks whether a given number is a Prime Number or not

-### fibonacci: prints out the  fibonacci sequence untill a given number
+### fibonacci: prints out the Fibonacci Sequence untill a given number

+All code written in Python 3.10.1